MinorityMeaning/scalenium/README.md

 # Scalenium

-Scalenium contains examples of Selenium on Scala.
+Scalenium library contains examples of Selenium on Scala.

 ## Installation